FunkeGoodVibe/hash/cm4eqhfes000209la2hei5ae8.md

 There was a live demo of the SONA app.
 The *main character* in the SONA app is a boy called “Ananse”.
 He is the cartoon character who guides the user on the journey of discovery of African History, Culture, Language and also money management.
 The app starts with a film clip where Ananse teaches the user on topics such as LOVE, KNOWLEDGE and POWER.
 The user then is presented with a quiz to test their knowledge before launching the app.

 I really like the interactivity, storytelling and gameplay of the SONA app.
 I think this is the first time I’ve seen something like this, specifically targeting young African’s to learn about African history and money.
+I also like that the app gives young people a *safe* platform to explore African history at the same time as learning how to manage money.

 Core Themes: